anty-filidor/CBD/README.md

 This module contains source code of the `cbd-client` package.

+### Docs

+This module contains images that are rendered here.

 ### Demo

 This module contains the Jupyter Notebook that shows how the solution works in reality.